AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

 - Low level control over hardware and operating system resources.

 Rusts most prominent feature is that is able to have automatic memory management while not using garbage collection through an advanced static analysis system built into the language called the ownership model.
 The rules of this system is explained in more detail below in @s.graph-representation.
 With this system the compiler is able to prove that a common suite of serious bugs can not happen at run time.
 Bugs such as use after free, null-pointer dereferences, buffer overflows and memory leaks.
 All of which are issues that a programmer has to prevent manually in other low level languages such as C and C++.
-These issues can if not prevented lead to security vulnerabilities and potentioally dangerous crashes for real-time embedded systems.
+These issues can if not prevented lead to security vulnerabilities and potentioally dangerous crashes for real-time embedded systems@sharma2023rust.
+Multiple institutions and organizations such as NIST@nist-use-rust, NSA@nsa-use-rust and even the United States Government@white-house-rust has published reports that documents that the aforementioned account for large percentage of the software vulnerabilities colloguially known as #acrpl("CVE") found in todays critical software that a lot society depend on.
+A conclusion echoed across these reports is that new critical software should be developed in _memory safe_ languages that are capable of preventing these issues statically.
+Listing Rust as one of the candidate languages that they recommend that new systems level applications should be written in.
+While the developed code for this thesis is not going to be run in a context were such issues would be severe at all, ...

 As such

 focus on modulariy and consistent tooling across the entire language stack